letsdiscodev/docs.letsdisco.dev/docs/get-started/set-up-your-app.md

 # Set up your App

-In this docs you will learn the basics to get your existing app running on Disco.
+In this docs you will learn the basics to get your existing app running on disco.
 If you have a static site or a static site generator, refer to these sections instead.

 ## Overview

-At this point, you already have installed the CLI on your computer, installed Disco on your server, and you have added your Disco Github app with the permissions to your repository on Github.
+At this point, you already have installed the CLI on your computer, installed disco on your server, and you have added your disco Github app with the permissions to your repository on Github.

-After this guide, you will have a `Dockerfile` to build the image of your app, and you'll have a `disco.json` file describing how the app should run on Disco.
+After this guide, you will have a `Dockerfile` to build the image of your app, and you'll have a `disco.json` file describing how the app should run on disco.

-### The app before Disco
+### The app before disco

 Let's use a very basic Flask app so that we have something to work with.